Securing Our Food: A Summer Undergraduate Research Fellowship at Virginia Tech 2017-2026

 Picture

-Mallory Cerkleski (VT-REEL 2019) is currently a senior majoring in Sustainable Food Systems.
+Mallory Cerkleski (VT-REEL 2019) is currently a PhD student conducting research on Food Sovereignty and History.

 How did the research experience in VT-REEL compare to what you thought / imagined?